digitalportfolio/guide/gettingstarted.md

 You can edit the code in index.md to customize text, add images
 - Go to [Creating Content](/creatingcontent) to learn how to start building content for your site.
 - Your GitHub page can be edited in Markdown, a lightweight markup language.
 Here is a [cheat sheet](https://wordpress.com/support/markdown-quick-reference/) of some basic Markdown syntax to get you started with editing your page and adding content.
+- When you edit the markdown file with your main content and commit, your site will update automatically.
+If you are having trouble accessing the latest version, it may be that your browser has cached an older version.
+Ensure that you have Disabled Cache, or try opening in a private browsing tab.

 [Viewing Your Page GIF](https://user-images.githubusercontent.com/22283357/126868853-cd5e5ad2-b131-4319-837d-93adffbc4589.gif)